Literature DB >> 28330071

 Huckel charge densities and dipole–dipole interactions

-Often ipan class="Chemical">n organic chemistry, the “partial” charge on an atom of a compound highlights the nucleophilic or electrophilic site.
+Often in organic chemistry, the “partial” charge on an atom of a compound highlights the nucleophilic or electrophilic site.
 In the current study, Huckel charge densities were analyzed theoretically as tabulated in Table 3.
-From this anan class="Chemical">lysis, one thing is clear that P atom was obtained to have maximum positive charge (1.857) and was founpan>d to have better site for nucleophilic attack and double-bonded n class="Chemical">oxygen attached to P is itself may act like a nucleophile with a negative charge 1.184.
+From this analysis, one thing is clear that n>an class="Chemical">P atom was obtained to have maximum positive charge (1.857) and was found to have better site for nucleophilic attack and double-bonded oxygen attached to P is itself may act like a nucleophile with a negative charge 1.184.
 Huckel charge densities are useful quantities to illustrate the charge distributions which can give the information about how the molecules interact with another molecule in environmental compartments.

 Table 3